Tax Credits vs. Tax Deductions: Here’s the Difference

 What Are Tax Deductions?

 Tax deductions are amounts that you use to reduce your taxable income before you calculate how much tax you owe.
 For example, if you make $55,000, but you qualify for a $1,000 tax deduction, your taxes will be calculated as if you only made $54,000 during the year.

 Deductions include both adjustments to income and itemized deductions.
-You can claim adjustments to income — sometimes referred to as “above-the-line” deductions — regardless of whether you claim the standard deduction.
+You can claim adjustments to income — sometimes referred to as “above-the-line” deductions — regardless of whether you claim the standard deduction or itemize your deductions.
 Adjustments to income include writing off student loan interest, traditional IRA contributions, educator expenses and contributions to health savings accounts.

 What Is a Tax Credit?

 A tax credit is an amount that is subtracted directly from the amount of tax that you owe.
 For example, if you owe $4,000 in taxes and qualify for a $1,000 tax credit, you will only owe $3,000 in taxes.

 Tax credits fall into two categories: refundable credits and nonrefundable credits.
 Nonrefundable credits can only be used to reduce your income taxes to $0, but once your total taxes for the year get to $0, nonrefundable credits can’t increase your refund further.
 Refundable credits, on the other hand, can lower your total below zero so you could end up getting back more than you paid in.

 For example, say your total tax for the year is $1,500.
 A $2,000 nonrefundable tax credit will reduce your total tax to $0, but the last $500 of the credit is wasted.
 But if that $2,000 tax credit is refundable, you’ll get an additional $500 tacked on to your refund.